-The Vengeance M60 gaming mouse can be assigned up to four simultaneous DPI settings: three that can be selected on-the-fly, and one that is mapped to the "Sniper" button option under Advanced Buttons.
+The Vengeance M90 gaming mouse has four DPI settings: three that can be selected onthe-fly, and one that is mapped to the Sniper button option under Advanced Buttons.

-By default, the three DPI levels are set to 800, 2400, and 5700 DPI.
+By default, the three are set to 800, 2400, and 5700 DPI.
 To set a new DPI, click on the button you wish to change and move the slider to the DPI setting you wish to use.